peterda84/peterda84.github.io/_portfolio/server-hardening.md

 ## Improving remote access (SSH) security

-Use key-based authentication instead of passwords
+Use key-based authentication instead of passwords.

 Generate an SSH key pair using `ssh-keygen` on the client.
-Keys are stored by default in the .ssh folder in the user’s home directory, but this can be changed.
-Here we can generate them on Windows:
+Keys are stored by default in the `.ssh folder` in the user’s home directory, but this can be changed.
+Here we generate them on Windows:

 ```
 C:\Users\david\.ssh>ssh-keygen